 With the addition of lights, teams were able to play longer and later.
 Eventually, a winner is determined and the season continues.

 Weather is the biggest complication in baseball games.
 If there is a force that could compel a tie, it would be Mother Nature.
-Games can be postponed because of rain, or other inclement weather, forcing the teams to resume play at a later date.
+Games can have rain delays, or other inclement weather, forcing the teams to resume play at a later date.

 If the game that gets postponed is the last game of a series then the two teams may resume playing the next time they are scheduled to play each other.
 However, in some cases, the two teams may not meet again.
 In this case, the game would be resumed at the end of the season.